Healthy Homes Assessment Timberlea

 Insulation Timberlea

-Insulation for underfloor and ceilings is mandatory to all rental homes since 1 July 2019.
-All landlords and property managers should make sure that the insulation meets the new quality.
-In some cases, an existing insulation on the ceiling or in the sub floor space may need to be replaced or replaced.
+Insulation for underfloor and ceilings is a requirement to all rental houses since 1 July 2019.
+All landlords and property managers should make sure that the insulation meets this new quality.
+In some cases, an existing insulation on the ceiling or in the subfloor space may need to be added or replaced.

-A well-insulated property will help to control condensation, and decrease the risk of mould and damp, as well as making an easier task to allow the house to retain heat.
+A house that is well-insulated can help control condensation and lower the chance of mould and dampness, and also makes much easier to allow the house to retain the heat.

-The "R" refers to thermal resistance and is a gauge of how well insulation withstands heat flow.
-The more R-value is higher, the better the insulation.
+The "R" stands for thermal resistance, and is a measure of how well the insulation withstands heat flow.
+The more R-value is higher, the higher the standard of insulation.

 Timberlea Moisture Ingress & Drainage

-Protecting your rental property from water damage isn’t only about the interior of the building; you have to make sure there is somewhere to allow surface, rain or ground water, and to prevent it from getting into the building.
-When it comes to moisture and damp it is typically the concerns you don’t notice that could become a major issue and cause damage to your investment as well as harming your tenant’s health.
+Keeping your rental property safe from dampness isn’t just about the inside It’s about having to make sure there is somewhere for surface, rain and ground water to go and to prevent it from getting into the building.
+When it comes to moisture and damp it’s frequently what you don’t see that can cause a lot of trouble and end up causing the property to suffer and affecting your tenant’s well-being.

-Properties that are rented must be equipped with effective drainage for the removal of storm water, surface water and ground water, including an appropriate runoff or outfall.
-Making sure the water has a location to go, and that it isn’t allowed to remain beneath buildings is an essential part of maintaining your property’s dry.
+Rental properties need to have effective drainage for the removal of storm water, surface water and ground water.
+This includes an appropriate runoff or outfall.
+Making sure that the water is able to go and that it isn’t allowed to remain beneath buildings is an essential part of keeping your property dry.

-In addition to a drainage system to prevent water ingress, if the apartment has an enclosed gap between the floor and the surface, a ground moisture barrier must be constructed if it is reasonably practicable to install it.
+In addition to the drainage system that will prevent moisture from entering, if your apartment has an enclosed gap between the floor and the ground, a ground water barrier must be put in place when it’s reasonably practicable to do so.

-An underground moisture barrier generally a sheet of polythene that is placed over the ground, in order to block any moisture that is present in the ground from accumulating into the building.
-It also helps prevent water damage to the floor insulation.
+A ground moisture barrier is usually an insulating sheet of polythene laid over the ground, in order to block any moisture in the ground from accumulating into the building.
+It also helps to prevent water damage to the floor insulation.

 moisture ingress and drainage inspection